 Impact number two

 The next shock of recognition I call “life in a car”.
 In South America I walked every day, everywhere.
 I walked to co-working, language class, laundromats, restaurants, and museums; I walked to get groceries, an ice cream, a massage, or a haircut; I walked to explore and sight-see.
 For bigger trips further afield, I used public transportation.
 At night, I often took a taxi or called an Uber.
 I did not drive, at all, ever.
 I forgot how much time, here at home, I typically spend in a car.
 It’s a lot; often an hour-plus a day if I have to go more than one place.
 Here, I walk nowhere except in circles to get exercise.
 I am dependent on my car and suddenly it felt bizarre.
 And isolating.
 All the time I am driving, I am alone and separated from my environment.
 I live in the suburbs; things are far apart; I have little choice.
-There is little I can do unless I move to an urban area.
+There is not much I can do unless I move to an urban area.

 Impact number three